Murder of Claire Tiltman: Initial investigation and cold-case review

-Colin Ash-Smith

-Colin Ash-Smith (born 1968) was the only child of Aubrey and Diane Ash-Smith,.
-He was aged 24 at the time of Tiltman's murder, and working locally as a milkman, and still lived with his parents at their home in Swanscombe.
-According to the CPS, Ash-Smith developed a pattern after the murder and set up false alibis on four occasions as well as increasing the ferocity and severity in his attacks.
-He is currently imprisoned at HMP Durham.
+Colin Ash-Smith: Profile and prior offenses

+Colin Steven Ash-Smith (formerly known as Colin Smith) was born in 1968 and lived in nearby Swanscombe with his parents (both former Labour councillors).
+Ash-Smith knew the area well.
+He was acquainted with Claire’s family through the local Royal British Legion club, but they were not close.
+Prosecutors described Ash-Smith as a “knife-obsessed loner” with a history of violent fantasies.
+He had kept detailed “assault plans” and diaries rating his attacks; one entry admitted, “I would kill a schoolgirl – it sounds impressive”.

+Before 1993 Ash-Smith carried out two other violent crimes in the area.
+On 21 December 1988, in Swanscombe, he kidnapped a 27-year-old woman at gunpoint, dragged her to a quarry, attempted to rape her, and tried to murder her by strangulation and five back-stabs.
+The victim survived.
+In October 1995, Ash-Smith attacked 21-year-old healthcare assistant Charlotte Barnard in Greenhithe (less than 400 m from Claire’s murder site).
+He dragged Barnard into an industrial yard and stabbed her 14 times, leaving her for dead.
+The 1988 victim and Charlotte Barnard both testified that Ash-Smith had the same appearance (fair hair, around 6 ft tall) and wearing the same beige jacket he later wore to Claire’s funeral.

 His mother, Diane, was a former Labour Party councillor and later mayor.
 She told police that he had been driving her home at the time of the attack on Claire.
 In 1997 she said neither she, her husband, or son had had anything to do with Claire's killing.

 His father Aubrey, who died in May 2016, had also served as a Labour Party councillor, but was jailed for 12 months in 1997 for perverting the course of justice.
 He had destroyed a knife just before the family home was due to be searched by police.
 He had admitted he boiled, dismantled and threw away a knife to destroy evidence.
 Colin was denied a Special Purpose Licence to attend his father's funeral after news that he could potentially be allowed a temporary release to do so was met with public outcry on social media.
-Instead he was allowed to send a floral tribute.
+Instead he was allowed to send a floral tribute.In December 1996 Ash-Smith pleaded guilty at Maidstone Crown Court to the 1988 and 1995 attacks.
+He was sentenced to life imprisonment with a 15 to 21 year minimum term.
+(He is still serving that sentence.)
+These prior crimes – all involve lone women, knives and frenzied violence – established a clear modus operandi.
+In fact, at the 2014 trial the prosecutor noted Ash-Smith had “planned a number of such attacks” and only Claire was killed among them.